linode/docs/docs/development/version-control/manage-source-code-versions-with-subversion.md

         mkdir /srv/www/svn.example.com/logs/

-4. Enable the new site configuration and disable the default site:
+4. Disable the default site and enable the new site configuration:

         a2dissite 000-default.conf
         a2ensite svn.example.com

-4. Restart Apache:
+5. Restart Apache:

         systemctl restart apache2

-5. Navigate to your Linode's IP or FQDN in a web browser; you should see a brief overview of the most recent version of your web browser.
+6. Navigate to your Linode's IP or FQDN in a web browser; you should see a brief overview of the most recent version in your web browser.

 #### Manage Multiple Repositories